 Germany’s Degenkolb wins Paris-Tours classic

-Degenkolb completed the 146-mile ride from Authon-du-Perche to Tours in 5 hours, 29 minutes, 19 seconds.
-He was regarded as a strong favorite after winning the Paris-Bourges race Thursday.
+Degenkolb completed the 235-kilometer (146-mile) trek from Authon-du-Perche to Tours in 5 hours, 29 minutes, 19 seconds.
+Morkov took second and Demare third.

-“It was a fast and hectic race,” said Degenkolb, who rides for Argos-Shimano and won for the sixth time this season.
+“It was a fast and hectic race,” Degenkolb said.
 “The situation was always changing.
 We had a good plan and I think we rode a smart race.
 There was always someone from our team in the important groups, and there was always someone to take responsibility for the chase.”

-Defending champion Marco Marcato of Italy attacked in the Cote de Beau Soleil and was followed by six riders — Degenkolb, Morkov, Jetse Bol of the Netherlands, Sep Vanmarcke of Belgium and Frenchmen Demare and Sylvain Chavanel.
+Defending champion Marco Marcato of Italy attacked in the Cote de Beau Soleil and was followed by six riders - Degenkolb, Morkov, Jetse Bol of the Netherlands, Sep Vanmarcke of Belgium as well as Frenchmen Demare and Sylvain Chavanel.

 “He raced a really classy race,” Argos-Shimano manager Christian Guiberteau said.
 “He was the top favorite, and that’s not an easy position to be in.
 But he was always in control in the finale and no one could stop him in the end.”

-Bryan Coquard of France, a 2012 Olympic runner-up in the omnium, fell in a crash about 15 miles from the finish.
-The Frenchman got back on his bike and rejoined the pack but was out of contention in the sprint.
+Bryan Coquard of France, a 2012 Olympic runner-up in the omnium, fell in a crash about 24 kilometers from the finish.
+The Frenchman managed to get back on to his bike and rejoined the pack but was out of contention in the sprint.